williamgrosset/fokus/README.md

 *Google chrome extension to help you focus on the things that really matter.*

 **NOTICE**: The chrome extension is currently not available on the chrome store and is being redesigned.
-These changes are **required** due to Google's new policy of having to request permissions from the user each time before a page redirection occurs.
+These changes are **required** due to Google's new policy of having to require permissions from the user before a page redirection occurs.
 However, you can install it locally and still use it!

 ## How to use fokus
 1. ~~Download the chrome extension on the Google chrome store [here]()~~ *(see notice above)*.